Louisiana Veterans Benefits & Disabled Veterans Benefits

-In addition to federal programs such as the GI Bill, there are veterans benefits programs provided by the states.
-The following are the Louisiana veterans’ benefits programs for education in 2018.
+In addition to federal programs such as the GI Bill, there are veterans’ education benefits programs provided by the state of Louisiana.

 Louisiana Title 29 Dependents Educational Assistance

-The deceased veteran must have been a resident of the State of Louisiana for at least 12 months immediately preceding entry into service.
+- A deceased veteran must have been a resident of the State of Louisiana for at least 12 months before joining the military.

-The living veteran must have lived in the state for at least 24 months prior to the child being admitted into the program.
+- A living veteran must have lived in the state for at least 24 months prior to a dependent being approved for the program.

 Louisiana National Guard Tuition